-Just like an IEP, the ITP outlines the student’s abilities, needs, goals and the services they need to receive in order to attain varying degrees of independence.
-Considerations include medical needs and their aptitude for either further education or employment.
-New topics of consideration include community support services available to the child, income streams, planned living arrangements, and available community activities and transportation.
+Additional considerations in transition include medical needs and aptitude for either further education or employment.
+New topics of consideration include community support services available to the student, income streams, planned living arrangements, and available community activities and transportation.

 Do you need someone to talk to?